-Thanks to these efforts, the Minnesota Department of Administration has seen a 1,075 percent increase in the value of contracts with African American businesses, a 94 percent increase with Indigenous businesses, a 143 percent increase in state spending with Hispanic owned businesses, a 47.5 percent increase in state spending with Asian American owned businesses.
-Overall, there has been an increase of 68 percent in state contracting with minority-owned businesses and a 40 percent increase overall with targeted businesses.
-F.7 Set Aggressive Goals for Increasing Percentage of Contracts Awarded to Minority Businesses Under Governor Dayton's leadership, Minnesota set aggressive goals to continue increasing the percentage of contracts awarded to small businesses owned by minorities, women, and veterans.
+Contracts Awarded to Minority Businesses

+Under Governor Dayton's leadership, Minnesota set aggressive goals to continue increasing the percentage of contracts awarded to small businesses owned by minorities, women, and veterans.
 This was the first time that has ever been done.
 The goals require that 8 percent of the value of state contracts should go to businesses from certified targeted groups and 12 percent from all disadvantaged businesses.
+From 2015 to 2018, the percentage of contracts awarded to diverse small businesses had increased from less than 3 percent to 7.7 percent, just shy of the enterprise goal.
+Committed to making sure all Minnesotans have access to state contracting opportunities, Dayton's Administration adjusted the state's goals in 2018, increasing diverse spend goals for small, certified businesses from 8 percent to 10 percent, and from 12 percent to 15 percent for all disadvantaged businesses.

-To reach these goals, Minnesota implemented a number of critical strategies to increase state spending with targeted businesses and make state government more accessible for all Minnesotans. • Improved Tracking of Targeted Businesses - Under Governor Dayton's leadership in 2015, the state began to track state spending more closely to better ensure these opportunities are available to all Minnesotans.
-The State of Minnesota also began working with local governments and higher education facilities on a comprehensive review of disparities between majority-owned businesses and businesses owned by underrepresented groups.
-These studies provide the basis for efforts to increase state spending with targeted groups.
-Increased Subcontractor Diversity - Under Governor Dayton's leadership, the State of Minnesota developed a new method to assess subcontracting goals for targeted businesses.
+To reach these goals, Minnesota implemented a number of critical strategies to increase state spending with targeted businesses and make state government more accessible for all Minnesotans.

+- Improved Tracking of Targeted Businesses Under Governor Dayton's leadership in 2015, the state began to track state spending more closely to better ensure these opportunities are available to all Minnesotans.
+The State of Minnesota also began working with local governments and higher education facilities on a comprehensive review of disparities between majorityowned businesses and businesses owned by underrepresented groups.
+These studies provide the basis for efforts to increase state spending with targeted groups. - Increased Subcontractor Diversity Under Governor Dayton's leadership, the State of Minnesota developed a new method to assess subcontracting goals for targeted businesses.
 These efforts have shown success on state projects, and demonstrated the ability to apply stronger goals for contracting partners.
-This new methodology could result in as much as a 60 percent increase in required subcontracting. • Increased Number of Minority-Businesses Eligible for State Contracts by 45 Percent - Targeted group businesses must be certified to make sure they meet the criteria for the program.
+This new methodology could result in as much as a 60 percent increase in required subcontracting. - Increased Number of Minority-Businesses Eligible for State Contracts by 45 Percent - Targeted group businesses must be certified to make sure they meet the criteria for the program.
 Previously, this represented a major roadblock for new and smaller businesses.
 Thanks to efforts led by Governor Dayton, the number of certified businesses owned by people of color, women, and veterans increased by 45 percent, from 898 to 1302.
 To better ensure that even more targeted group businesses have the same opportunity to compete for state contracts, Governor Dayton has also directed the State of Minnesota's public certifying bodies to streamline the certification process.
 Businesses can now apply for state, local, or federal certification with one online application.